 - When possible, call the employer and make a report about the accident

-- Give the police officer any written evidence of insurance coverage including the employer's name and insurance company along with the policy number
+- Give the police officer written evidence of insurance coverage including the employer's name and insurance company along with the policy number

-- Medical bills
+- Medical bills to treat serious injuries

 - Lost wages from missed work